lofenemy/node/README.md

 // Event loop.
 Concurency in Node with through libuv library.
 // Require function execute all code inside of module as a usual javascript code then caches it and import that as usual variable
+// When event loop has no any functions for executing it shots down, until any function will be received as function for executing.